Documentation Docs

 View Demo

-Variables and question values are both used to perform custom calculations within a survey.
+Variables and calculated values are both used to perform custom calculations within a survey.
 However, they also have a number of important differences.
-The following table compares variables with question values across multiple criteria:
+The following table compares variables with calculated values across multiple criteria:

 Criteria Variables Calculated values